Latest TRP Ratings: Kumkum Bhagya Tops The TRP Chart; Colors TV & Yeh Hai Mohabbatein Drop Down!

 Ishq Subhan Allah & Bepannaah

 Zee TV's Ishq Subhan Allah has dropped to the seventh place with 1.9 ratings.
-Colors' show Bepannaah has occupied ninth place with 1.6 ratings.
+Colors' show Bepannaah has occupied the ninth place with 1.6 ratings.

 Ishqbaaz & Kulfi Kumar Bejawala

 Ishqbaaz returns to the top 10 slot!
-The show has managed to occupy eight spot, with 1.8 ratings.
+The show has managed to occupy the eighth spot, with 1.8 ratings.
 Kulfi Kumar Bejawala, which was at the seventh spot last week, has managed to occupy fourth place (this week).
 The show has managed to get 2.2 ratings.

 New Entries & Exits